UKForeignOffice/emergency-alerts-messaging-prototype/README.md

 Change the request body to subscribe, confirm British nationality etc.

 ## Sending an alert
-Use the page at http://localhost:3000 or https://fcdo-sms-subscriber.herokuapp.com to broadcast an alert to all subscribers for the country you specify.
+Use the page at http://localhost:3001 or https://fcdo-sms-subscriber.herokuapp.com to broadcast an alert to all subscribers for the country you specify.

-## Deployed app / service
+## Deployed service

 https://fcdo-sms-subscriber.herokuapp.com/